 If a business is directed to close its doors by a local, state or federal authority as a precautionary measure, that business may have business interruption coverage for resulting losses if the insurance policy has “civil authority coverage.”
 This type of business interruption coverage will indemnify the insured for losses incurred due to the actual interruption of operations when a civil authority prohibits access to the covered property.
 Be aware that Civil Authority coverage provisions are accompanied by a host of policy terms and provisions that must be navigated to get paid, if a business is ordered to suspend its operations.

-There have already been multiple business interruption claims made due to the coronavirus and, not surprisingly, there have been many disputes and denials.
+There have already been multiple business interruption claims made due to coronavirus losses and, not surprisingly, there have been many disputes and denials.
 Insurance companies are denying many of the claims based on a variety of provisions and riders, discussed above, which allegedly exclude losses caused by pathogens and communicable diseases.
 Many of these exclusions are replete with ambiguities that courts may ultimately construe in favor of insureds.
 As the Nation’s businesses draw to a temporary halt, insurance company boardrooms are suiting up for what promises to be a protracted legal battle on multiple fronts.

 If you have a question about insurance coverage for coronavirus or if your business interruption claim has been delayed or denied, don’t hesitate to contact us.

 Evan S. Schwartz